renaudJourdy/Fields-Mapping/working/fleeti-telemetry-schema-specification.md

 **Note:** All `last_changed_at` fields are computed by the Fleeti backend by comparing current values with previous telemetry packet values.
 For status fields, `last_changed_at` updates when the `code` changes (not on every packet).
 For location, a threshold is applied to filter GPS jitter (only significant position/heading changes trigger updates).
 These timestamps enable duration calculations and timeline features that improve customer experience.

-| **Computation Rules:** See Telemetry Status Rules for definitive logic on status transitions, compatibility matrices, and priority ordering.
+| **Computation Rules:** See `Wiki/telemetry-status-rules.md` for definitive logic on status transitions, compatibility matrices, and priority ordering.

 ---

-## 3. Location
+# 3. Location

 **Purpose:** GPS/GNSS positioning data and location precision metrics.

-### Structure
+## Structure
 ```json
 {
   "location": {